-Designed to fit easily around your studies, the Futures Skills Award scheme offers:
+Designed to fit easily around your studies, the Futures Skills Award allows you to:

 David Sharples, Graduate Employer, Barclays

-It is important to consider which skills you want to develop as you will be writing about these in your reflection.
-The Futures Skills Bank provides you with guidance on which skills you might want to focus on.
+The Futures Skills Bank provides you with guidance on the skills you might want to focus on.

 For further guidance on activity, check out our FAQs.

-There are 3 deadline dates you can choose from to submit your final reflection:
+There are three deadline dates you can choose from to submit your final reflection: